Brunus75/memento/bookmarks.md

 * https://blog.axosoft.com/gitkraken-git-tips-7
 * Documenting your projects on GitHub : https://guides.github.com/features/wikis/
 * What GIT GUI client do you use? : https://dev.to/madza/what-git-gui-client-do-you-use-3h9h
+* What is cherry picking in Git? https://www.gitkraken.com/learn/git/cherry-pick

 ## :nazar_amulet: VISUAL STUDIO CODE